chrisarcand/dug/README.md

   * Label notifications with `Team mention` if a team I am a part of is mentioned in it.
   * Label notifications with `Assigned to me` if the Issue/PR is assigned to me.

-3. Configure Gmail.
-In Gmail...
+3. **Configure Gmail.** In Gmail...

-   * Create the label "GitHub" and then "Unprocessed" nested underneath it (will show up as "GitHub/Processed").
+   * Create the label "GitHub" and then "Unprocessed" nested underneath it (will show up as "GitHub/Unprocessed").
    * Create all of the labels in the preceding step if you don't have them already.
    * Set up the following filters:
      ```